Where should I put the money I save?

 - Guaranteed annuities

 - Your life insurance policy

-These investment types grow slowly, especially at first, but the power of compounding means you can count on these investments to reap maximum rewards in a secure environment.
-It’s step one of strategic asset allocation.
+These investment types grow slowly, especially at first, but the power of compounding means you can count on these investments to reap maximum rewards in a secure environment over time.
+It’s step one, and the most crucial component, of strategic asset allocation.